GerHobbelt/rapidcsv/README.md

 =============

-Several of the following examples are also provided in the `examples/` directory and can be executed directly under Linux and macOS.
+Several of the following examples are also provided in the `examples/` directory.
+And can be individually compiled using `manualBuild.sh` and executed in Linux and macOS.
 Example running ex001.cpp:

 ```
-./examples/ex001.cpp
+./manualBuild.sh examples ex001
+./build-tmp/ex001

+./manualBuild.sh tests test001
+./build-tmp/test001
 ```